ghintipas0/ERGASIA_E8LT/README.md

 # Database

 ## MySQL is utilized as the database management system for storing application data.
-It would be helpful to take a look at EER diagram to have a full understanding of our database structure.
+It would be helpful to take a look at ERD diagram to have a full understanding of our database structure.